 The concept is not intended to capture innocent parallel conduct, such as where two firms determine prices independently but happen to charge similar prices for the same product, or public disclosure of pricing information that facilitates price comparison by consumers.

 A concerted practice may arise from a single instance, rather than a course of conduct, and does not require that the practice is reciprocated or that the actions of other parties are altered in response.
 This raises questions about whether businesses that are unwitting recipients of information may be caught up in concerted practices.

-The ACCC has not as yet commenced any proceedings in regards to a contravention of the concerted practices provision.
-However, the ACCC has publicly stated that bringing proceedings under this provision is a particular focus.
+The ACCC has not as yet commenced any proceedings in regard to a contravention of the concerted practices provision, although in December 2019, it accepted a court-enforceable undertaking from two roofing contractors regarding concerns that these parties had engaged in a concerted practice by making comments in relation to pricing on social media.
+The ACCC has publicly stated that bringing proceedings under this provision is a particular focus.